Cities in Dust: Cover versions

+Pato Fu recorded a version on their album Daqui Pro Futuro (2007).
+A cover by electronic artist Junkie XL was released as a single in 2008, and included on the Booming Back at You album, the soundtrack for the racing video game Burnout Paradise and the compilation album OMFGG – Original Music Featured on Gossip Girl No. 1.

+A cover version by The Everlove was used in the trailers for the 2012 video game Transformers: Fall of Cybertron; that cover was also featured in a 2014 trailer for the fourth season of the HBO series Game of Thrones.

+In 2016, the Japanese goth rock band The Mortal, formed by BUCK-TICK frontman Atsushi Sakurai, covered the song in a Japanese re-written version for their EP Spirit in 2015.

+Garbage recorded a rendition of the song, for the vinyl EP Witness to Your Love, released in April 2023.

 In popular culture

 Siouxsie and the Banshees are seen performing the song in the 1986 movie Out of Bounds, and the song appears on the soundtrack album.

 The song was featured in the 1997 film Grosse Pointe Blank, the 2017 spy film Atomic Blonde and its soundtrack, and the 2018 second season of the Netflix teen drama series 13 Reasons Why and its soundtrack.

-The song featured in the final credits of episode 9 of the second season of the comedic series The Marvelous Mrs. Maisel.
+The song has been used in two TV series produced by Amy Sherman-Palladino - episode four of the third season of Gilmore Girls and the final credits of episode nine of the second season of The Marvelous Mrs. Maisel.
 It also appears at the beginning of the eighth episode of the third season of Glow.
-Scenes from the promo video are seen in Brazilian film Califórnia.
+Scenes from the promo video are seen in the Brazilian film Califórnia.